makerdao/market-maker-keeper/README.md

   --rpc-timeout RPC_TIMEOUT
-                        JSON-RPC timeout (in seconds, default: 10) --eth-from ETH_FROM   Ethereum account from which to send transactions --eth-key-file ETH_KEY_FILE
+                        JSON-RPC timeout (in seconds, default: 10) --eth-from ETH_FROM   Ethereum account from which to send transactions --exchange-address EXCHANGE_ADDRESS
-                        File with the private key file for the Ethereum account
-  --eth-password-file ETH_PASSWORD_FILE
-                        File with the private key password for the Ethereum account
-  --exchange-address EXCHANGE_ADDRESS
                         Ethereum address of the 0x Exchange contract --paradex-api-server PARADEX_API_SERVER